 Astronomers discover the most distant galaxy in history, the closest to the Big Bang | Science and Ecology | D.W.

-Details of the find are described in Magazine Astrophysical Journal, and in an accompanying article, published in Monthly Notices of the Royal Astronomical Society Letters, Scientists put forward the first hypotheses about the type of galaxy it may be.
+Details of the find are described in Magazine Astrophysical Journal, and in an accompanying article, published in Monthly Notices of the Royal Astronomical Society Letters, Scientists put forward the first hypotheses regarding the type of galaxy it may be.

-HD1 could contain primitive stars never observed
+HD1 might contain primitive stars never observed

 The team of astronomers, including researchers from the Harvard Center for Astrophysics and the Smithsonian, propose two ideas: that HD1 is forming stars at an astonishing rate and that it even contains Population III stars – the first in the universe – that have never been seen before. have been observed, or contain a supermassive black hole with a mass a hundred million times that of our Sun.